coder83431/Network-File-Shares-and-Permissions/README.md

 </p>

 <p>
-Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\ - Does it work now?
+Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\.
+Now the user should have access to the "accounting" folder.
 </p>
 <br />